ake-persson/docker-build-ami/README.rst

 Limitations
 ===========
-- Only support operations RUN, COPY at the moment
+Only supports instructions ENV, RUN, COPY and ADD, other instructions will just be ignored.

 Configuration
 =============